-Technologies like solar PV, battery storage and energy optimization can help get your organization started on the path towards a low carbon future.
+Technologies like solar on-site generation, battery storage and energy optimisation can help get your organisation started on the path towards a low carbon future.
 They can also help you to improve operational resilience and become more cost efficient.

 However, new approaches are constantly being developed.
 When implementing new energy projects, it’s important to think about how they might be impacted by future technological developments, and then adjust your approach accordingly.
 This can help your energy projects to deliver the best value today, and into the long-term.

 While you’re implementing energy projects today, how can you ensure they’re futureproofed for the changes that lie ahead?
 Let’s take a look at a few important technology trends that are on the horizon, and what they might mean for your energy projects.

 There are three key areas where developing technologies can help your organisation secure net zero.
 Although many of these solutions exist today, it’s how they will develop and become commercially viable that’s important for the role they will play.